enolte/ss/README.md

 Power sets are inherently extremely large (in the sense that they grow very quickly), so some discussion of execution speed and memory consumption is also included.
 (Commentary for these topics in this document is in progress.)

+## Status

+(_7:57 PM Friday, October 24, 2025_)

+Work in progress.
+I have working versions of each implementation described below, but I'm in progress with updating the newer, faster ones for multiindices, and also with completing the general case of subset summation.
+Until then, they won't be included in this repo.

+* Fixed-size subset iteration: Random-access iteration is pending.
+Otherwise complete.
+* Multi-set iteration: offset-based impl is complete (not included in this repo yet), bit-packed implementation is in progress
+* Subset summation: working for positive sets, in progress for the general case.
+Needs minor unit test improvements for the positive-set case.

 ## Unit tests